Case Name: Cowern v. The Prudential Insurance Company of America

 Issues: (1) Whether The Prudential abused its discretion in applying the Self-Reported Symptoms Limitation to the claimant’s LTD claim.
 (2) Whether Prudential’s review of her claim was improperly selective in various ways.

-This is how Prudential defined the term disability under the insurance policy:
+Background: This is how Prudential defined the term disability under the insurance policy:

 “How Does Prudential Define Disability?